nrwl/nx/docs/shared/packages/storybook/plugin-overview.md

 nx g @nx/storybook:configuration project-name --tsConfiguration=true
 ```

-[Here is the Storybook documentation](https://storybook.js.org/docs/react/configure/overview#configure-your-project-with-typescript) if you want to learn more.
+[Here is the Storybook documentation](https://storybook.js.org/docs/react/configure/overview#configure-your-project-with-typescript) if you want to learn more about configuring your project with TypeScript.

 ### Running Storybook